rcosteira79/jasper2/_posts/2019-08-15-going-with-the-flow-rxjava-to-coroutines-part-1.md

 published: True
 ---

-In the last couple of weeks, I've been playing around with Kotlin coroutines.
-I had some trouble wrapping my head around the whole concept, mainly because I was consistently looking out for RxJava resemblances.
+I've been playing around with Kotlin's coroutines library.
+I had some trouble wrapping my head around the whole coroutine concept, mainly because I was consistently looking out for RxJava resemblances.
 Well, the truth is RxJava is one thing, and coroutines are another thing.
 Sure, they can be used for the same use cases, but they're two different concepts.
 I'll try not to go too deep into the rabit hole here, but RxJava is an API for asynchronous and/or concurrent programming that follows the **functional** and **reactive** paradigms.
 On the other hand, the coroutines library aims to facilitate asynchronous and/or concurrent programming, while **deferring the decision of going functional or reactive to the user**.
 Once I became aware of this, coroutines became a lot easier to understand.
-This also means that they're easier to grasp for beginners, or just someone that's not familiarized with RxJava.
+And it took me a lot less time than RxJava.
+I dare say that this might mean they're easier to grasp for beginners, or at least to someone that's not familiarized with RxJava.

-In this article series, I will go through a sample app built with RxJava and refactor it to use coroutines.
+In this article series, I'll go through a sample app built with RxJava and refactor it using the coroutines library.
 I will show you both implementations and explain the reasoning behind them.
 I will measure performance (I'm an Engineer™) and show you how can you write tests for both versions.
-In this article, I'll start with the refactoring that, in my opinion, lays the foundation to understand the upcoming ones - the refactoring of a Retrofit-powered API request.
+In this article, I'll start with the refactoring that, in my opinion, lays the foundation to understand the upcoming ones - refactoring of an API request with coroutines (if you came for Flows, I will talk about them in this series, but not in this article.
+Sorry!).
 So, let's get started.

 ### The app